How to Install Google Chrome on Rocky Linux

-For users on Rocky Linux 10, 9, or 8, installing Google Chrome can be achieved through multiple methods.
-You can utilize the command-line terminal to download and install Google’s official RPM packages, available in Stable, Beta, or Unstable (Dev) builds.
-Alternatively, Flatpak with Flathub offers installations of the Stable or Unstable builds.
-This guide details both approaches and covers Rocky 10-specific issues including GPG key import restrictions and missing GNOME application icons.
+For users on Rocky Linux 10, 9, or 8, installing Google Chrome can be achieved through two methods.
+You can use Google’s official RPM packages (available in Stable, Beta, or Unstable builds) which automatically configure a repository for future updates, or you can install via Flatpak from Flathub for a sandboxed installation.
+This guide covers both approaches, including Rocky 10-specific considerations for GPG key warnings and missing GNOME application icons.

 Method 1: Install Google Chrome via Official RPM